sungsoo/sungsoo.github.io/_posts/2015-09-19-presto-tutorial.md

 ---

-# Using Presto to combine data from Hive and MySQL in one SQL-like query
+# Using Presto to combine data from Hive and MySQL

 [Presto](http://prestodb.io/) (originated at Facebook) is a yet another distributed SQL query engine for Hadoop that has recently generated huge